huggingface/optimum-graphcore/README.md

 `pip install optimum[graphcore]`

-Optimum Graphcore is a fast-moving project, and you may want to install from source:
+Optimum Graphcore is a fast-moving project, and you may want to install from source.

 `pip install git+https://github.com/huggingface/optimum-graphcore.git`

-Last but not least, don't forget to install requirements for every example:
+To run the examples in the `examples` directory you are required to install from source.
+When running these examples, don't forget to also install requirements for every example:

 `cd <example-folder>
 pip install -r requirements.txt`